skip to content

 MINIBALL @ HIE-ISOLDE

-The brand-new HIE-ISOLDE accelerator at CERN allows for investigations of very exotic nuclei which are relevant for basic nuclear physics as well as nuclear astrophysics.
-Our group managed a demanding measurement with accelerated ions of doubly-magic 132Sn.
-The gamma-transitions from excited states were recorded with the MINIBALL array.
-The MINIBALL spectrometer provides best detection sensitivity for studies with extreme low beam intensities.
+The new HIE-ISOLDE accelerator complex at the CERN research center near Geneva offers new possibilities for studying very exotic nuclei using radioactive ion beams.
+Experiments with nuclei far from the valley of stability are relevant for understanding the basic nuclear structure and its interactions, as well as for questions of nuclear astrophysics.
+Our group succeeded in a challenging measurement with post-accelerated ions of the double-magic isotope 132Sn.
+The γ-transitions of excited states were detected with the MINIBALL spectrometer.
+This offers a high detection sensitivity for experiments with the smallest beam intensities.

 Instrumentation for FAIR

-The Lund-York-Cologne CAlorimeter (LYCCA) is a charged-particle detector for the FAIR/NUSTAR collaboration, to discriminate heavy ions produced in nuclear reactions of relativistic radioactive-ion beams (RIB).
-The charge number Z and mass number A of the reaction products can be determined by measuring their time of flight (ToF), energy loss and total energy.
-Employing the position sensitivity of LYCCA, the flight paths of the reaction products can be tracked event-by-event, enabling the high-resolution in-beam γ-ray spectroscopy (HISPEC) far from the line of stability.
-After the first successful deployment in the NUSTAR-PreSPEC campaign at GSI Darmstadt, the electronics and data-acquisition systems were upgraded at STFC Daresbury.
-Highly integrated AIDA front-end electronics modules with application-specific integrated circuits (ASICs) are employed to process the signals of several thousand of spectroscopy channels.
-LYCCA is currently set up and tested at the FN tandem accelerator at IKP Cologne.
+The Lund-York-Cologne Calorimeter (LYCCA) is a particle detector for the FAIR/NUSTAR collaboration for the detection of heavy ions produced in nuclear reactions with relativistic radioactive ion beams (RIB).
+The nuclear charge Z and the mass A of the reaction products can be determined by measuring the time-of-flight (ToF), energy losses and total kinetic energy.
+The high granularity and position sensitivity of LYCCA allows the reconstruction of the individual trajectories of the reaction products.
+This is necessary to perform high-resolution gamma spectroscopy on nuclei far from stability.
+After the successful first use during the NUSTAR-PreSPEC campaign at GSI in Darmstadt, an upgrade of the electronics and the data acquisition system was carried out at STFC Daresbury.
+Highly integrated AIDA front-end electronics modules with Application-Specific Integrated Circuits (ASICs) are used to process the signals from more than a thousand spectroscopy channels.
+After the test phase in Daresbury, the LYCCA detector with the new electronics was set up at the IKP tandem accelerator in Cologne and is currently in operation.

 Imaging of gamma rays